Mantaro/MantaroBot/README.md

 2. Clone this repository (you can also fork this repo and clone your fork).
 3. Open a Terminal in the root folder.
 4. Run `gradlew shadowJar`
-5. Grab the `-all.jar` jar from `build/libs`
+5. Grab the jar from `build/libs`
 6. Install `rethinkdb` and `redis`
 7. Create the `mantaro` database with the following tables: mantaro, players, marriages, playerstats, users, guilds, keys, commands, seasonalplayers
-8. Run it and prepare yourself to start filling in configs (open the jar on the command line using java -jar name.jar and wait for it to crash, then it'll generate the config.json file for you to fill).
+8. Run it and prepare yourself to start filling in some config values (open the jar on the command line using java -jar name.jar and wait for it to crash, then it'll generate the config.json file for you to fill).
 9. In config.json, set the value needApi to false.
 (Or clone and run https://github.com/Kodehawa/mantaro-api)